 10:30 AM - 11:30 AM Breakout Session: Track 2

 Certified Arborist Review: Session #1 | David Mikulak, Natural Beauty Tree Works, LLC and Dalton Gormey, Serious Landscaping & Grounds Care LLC

 Back by popular demand: Certified Arborist Jeopardy!
 During each session, we will go over the most important aspects of the exam reviewing critical areas using a fun approach called Certified Arborist Jeopardy!
 Two teams of class participants will battle off as we review all the domains that are on the Certified Arborist exam.
 This will be a fun and challenging way to prepare for the exam without accruing all the anxiety normal to a standard class setting.
 Although geared to exam participants, these sessions are for all interested in reviewing and refreshing their Certified Arborist knowledge.

 Speaker Bio: David Mikulak is a certified arborist and owner of Natural Beauty Tree Works, LLC.
-He has been performing tree care in Payson Arizona for almost 20 years and currently serves as a board member for the Arizona Community Tree Council as Vice-President.
-David speaks and facilitates educational workshops on trees, their proper care, and fire safety.
+He has been performing tree care in Payson, Arizona, and Natural Beauty Tree Works is currently celebrating 20 years in business serving the Payson community.
+David serves as a board member for the Arizona Community Tree Council as Vice-President, and he speaks and facilitates educational workshops on trees, their proper care, and fire safety.

 12:30 PM - 1:30 PM Breakout Session: Track 2